mister-scott/claude-code-clipboard/instructions_for_claude.md

 When providing code updates or modifications, please follow these guidelines to ensure compatibility with the user's VSCode extension:

+0. Please format each code update using this structure in a separate view.
+This is very important.
+If there are 4 updates, there should be 4 separate views with code updates.

 1. Use XML-like tags to structure your code updates.
 The main tag is `<code-update>`.

 2. Each `<code-update>` tag should have the following attributes: